mrkaland95/inf226-oblig2/README.md

 1. Use the python "secrets" library to generate a cryptographically secure secret key for the app.
-2. Added a new table for users
+2. Added a new table for users - Done